CraigInBrisbane/FunnyLolz/README.md

 * JWT Tokens to achieve some form of security

 Unfortunately, I expended my time, probably due to over-engineering, but I wanted to demonstrate key askpects of my development.

+The project was coded in Visual Studion 2019 Community Edition, and is based on latest updates.
+It makes use of .Net Core 3.1.404

+## To run the solution:

+1. Ensure that the solution runs two projects:
+* API - This will run the API endpoint
+* UI - This will run the UI client app.